 - Students may not leave the living wing and should stay in their rooms as much as possible.
 Students must continue to practice social distancing and wear face coverings when outside of their room for any amount of time.
 Guests are not permitted in rooms during isolation or quarantine.

 - Meals will be delivered daily to students’ rooms.
 Students must submit their online order form the day prior.

-- Students will be asked to bag trash and place it outside of their rooms at a certain time each day or use the service request process if they have additional trash to be removed.
+- Students will be double bag their trash and take it to the appropriate trash chute.
+They can use the service request process if they need additional trash bags.

 - Students will self-monitor symptoms for 14 days.

 - Students in quarantine should seek medical attention if they begin to exhibit any COVID-related symptoms.